Courses, Schedules, and Syllabi

 Instructor: D. Lang

 Students serve on governing boards of nonprofit organizations for one year: fall, winter, and spring terms.
-(Sequence)
+Repeatable twice for a maximum of 3 credits.

 PPPM SYLLABI